 Bobby clenched his jaw.
 Tension lowered his voice to something verging on a growl.
 “Sam, back away from it slowly, then come to me.”
 Shifting back to the man in front of her, Bobby raised a fireball.
 Its flames sparked orange.
 “One move toward her and you’re done.”

 The man snorted.
 “Aren’t I done anyway?”
-But he stayed where he was, his feet planted in the dirt between two stunted trees, nothing more than woody branches topped with prickly needles.
+But he stayed where he was, his feet planted in the dirt between two gnarled trees, nothing more than woody branches topped with prickly needles.

 Sam followed Bobby’s instructions, picking her way between the low cacti and yellowed weeds so dry they crackled at the slightest touch.
 Once a Joshua tree separated her from the strange man, she sprinted to Bobby’s side.
 Through it all, the man didn’t move one muscle.